emmaalbury/CV/README.md

 ### Volunteer Work

-2017 - Assisted in International Donation Development, Russian LGBT Network.

-2015 - Conservator of the Aborigines Advancement League Inc Koori Mural, Melbourne Australia.

-2015 - Organised Asylum Seeker Care Packages, Australia.

-2014-2015 - Volunteer Cook and Food Server for Food Not Bombs (Providing Food for Those in Need), Melbourne Australia.

-2013 - Working Bee Volunteer at the Asylum Seeker Resource Centre, Melbourne Australia.

-2010 - Volunteer Secretary and ProTools Audio Software Tutor at Harvestworks Digital Media Arts Center, New York.

-2010 - Assistant Coordinator and Audio Visual Technician for NYCEMF (New York City Electro-Acoustic Music Festival).

-2010 - Sound Recordist/Engineer and Sound Editor, WFMU Radio Station, New York/ New Jersey.
+- Conservation for Indigenous cultural organisations, working bees for the Asylum Seekers Resource Center in Melbourne Australia, cook and food server for Food Not Bombs (providing food for those in need), and various audio visual projects and events.

 ### Hobbies
 - Coding meetups, travelling, meditation and yoga, experimental and underground art, film and music, visiting galleries and museums, ethical eating and beauty, busting out moves on the dancefloor, hanging in nature and with animals.